 In the beginning, a man and a will

-All over the world, extreme poverty is ignored and at times even denied.
-One man stood up to address this denial: Joseph Wresinski, the founder of ATD Fourth World.
-In the early days of ATD Fourth World, Joseph Wresinski was intent on challenging the community of thinkers, researchers, academics and leaders of the political and economic world on the question of extreme poverty – a community which, in his eyes, too often forgets the positive contribution of those who experience extreme poverty daily and of those who commit themselves by their side.
+All over the world, extreme poverty is ignored and even sometimes denied.
+One man stood up to address this denial: Joseph Wresinski, the founder of the ATD Fourth World International Movement.
+He was determined to challenge the community of thinkers, researchers, academics and leaders of the political and economic world on the question of extreme poverty – a community which, in his eyes, too often forgets the positive contribution of those who experience extreme poverty daily and those who commit themselves by their side.
 He invited them to bring justice and humanity back at the heart of our societies and rethink the policies designed to fight against poverty, involving all the people concerned, acknowledging them as experts and not just as mere witnesses.

-Today, this ambition is carried out by the CJW, situated in Baillet-en-France, outside Paris.
-From the outset, through writings, photos, sound recordings, films and works of art, the people involved in ATD Fourth World have built up a real heritage destined to be gradually enriched over time.
-Brought together and kept at the CJW, these archives are the source of a history of the actions to overcome extreme poverty and of the struggles to eradicate it.
+Today, this ambition is carried out by the JWC, situated in Baillet-en-France.
+From the outset, through writings, photos, sound recordings, films and works of art, the people involved in the Movement have built up a real heritage destined to be gradually enriched over time.
+These archives are the source of a history of the actions to overcome extreme poverty and of the struggles to eradicate it.

-The CJW, a university of action against poverty
+The JWC – a university of action against poverty

-- overcome the misconceptions, neglect and denial of poverty, and make the many different aspects of yesterday’s and today’s poverty better understood.
+- Overcoming the neglect and denial of poverty, dispelling misconceptions about it and making the many different aspects of poverty in the past and present better understood.

-- make all these struggles and actions more widely known and learn from them to break out of the vicious circles of well-meaning or right-thinking schemes that are never designed nor assessed with the people living in poverty.
+- Making all these struggles and actions more widely known and learning from them to break out of the vicious circles of well-meaning or right-thinking schemes that are never designed nor assessed with the people who live in extreme poverty